Push audio LATER by 0.25s (audio was arriving early)

 You ran the clip through HandBrake or an online converter and the audio PTS got rewritten incorrectly.

-How to spot it: Sync is fine on the original download but broken after conversion.
+How to spot it: sync is fine on the original download but broken after conversion.
 Always test the raw file first.

 Shortest path to fix

-Step 1: Identify drift direction and magnitude
+Step 1: Measure drift direction and magnitude

 # In Premiere / Resolve / CapCut